Skip to content

 Beef Enchiladas

-These beef enchiladas are a crowd-pleasing Mexican dinner favorite.
-They are loaded with seasoned ground beef and cheese then covered in sauce and on your table in an hour!
+These easy beef enchiladas are a Mexican dinner favorite.
+They are loaded with seasoned ground beef filling and cheese then covered in enchilada sauce and baked!

 This post may contain affiliate links.
 Read disclosure policy.